-In The Reason Why, Douglass discussed the shift from slavery to the entrenchment of discriminatory laws.
+In The Reason Wby, Douglass discussed the shift from slavery to the entrenchment of discriminatory laws.
 Wells presented a statistical and descriptive account of lynchings.
-Penn acknowledged the impressive progress of emancipated blacks ment of blacks at being purposefully excluded from the fair.
+Penn acknowledged the impressive progress of emancipated blacks despite overwhelming odds.
+Barnett addressed the disappointment of blacks at being purposefully excluded from the fair.
 He concluded that the failure of black representation was "not of our own working and we can only hope that the spirit of freedom and fair play of which some Americans so loudly boast, will so inspire the Nation that in another great National endeavor the Colored American shall not plead for a place in vain."